numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 **Promotion:**

-While dispatching requires looking up the ``ArrayMethod`` registered for the matching DTypes, requires additional definitions:
+If a matching ``ArrayMethod`` exists, dispatching is straight forward.
+However, when it does not, require additional definitions to implement
+promotion:

-* By default any UFunc has a promotion which uses the common DType of all inputs and dispatching a second time.
+* By default any UFunc has a promotion which uses the common DType of all inputs and dispatches a second time.
 This is well-defined for most mathematical functions, but can be disabled or customized if necessary.
+  For instances ``int32 + float64`` tries again using ``float64 + float64``
+  which is the common DType.

 * Users can *register* new Promoters just as they can register a new ``ArrayMethod``.
 These will use abstract DTypes to allow matching